[updated October 2019]

 Peabody Hotel 150th Anniversary

 The Peabody opened its doors to great fanfare in 1869.
-Not only is 2019, Memphis’s 200th birthday, it’s also the Peabody’s 150th!
-Time to plan that visit!
+Memphis’s just celebrated its 200th birthday, and the Peabody had its 150th!

 Have you been to Memphis?
 What did I miss?
 What do I definitely need to go back for?
 Is it a sin that I missed Graceland?!
 Comment below!